 Harbor View Road is an Urban Minor Arterial (serves moderate-length trips at a lower level than a primary road and provides intracommunity connectivity) on James Island that connects Folly Road with Fort Johnson Road, a distance of approximately 3.7 miles.
-The recently completed project proposes to improved Harbor View Road between North Shore Drive and Fort Johnson Road (2.1 miles) by providing a center two-way left-turn lane between North Shore Drive and Affirmation Boulevard, adding right turn lanes at major intersections, traffic signals at Fort Sumter Drive and Mikell Drive, a roundabout at the intersection with Fort Johnson Road, and adding pedestrian and bicycle facilities for the length of the project.
+The recently completed project improved Harbor View Road between North Shore Drive and Fort Johnson Road (2.1 miles) by providing a center two-way left-turn lane between North Shore Drive and Affirmation Boulevard, adding right turn lanes at major intersections, traffic signals at Fort Sumter Drive and Mikell Drive, a roundabout at the intersection with Fort Johnson Road, and adding pedestrian and bicycle facilities for the length of the project.
 The purpose of the project was to improve traffic flow and safety on Harbor View Road and to provide adequate bicycle and pedestrian facilities.
-Construction was completed in the fall of 2016. is scheduled to begin in the fall of 2014.
+Construction was completed in the fall of 2016 and includes landscaping, street trees, and wildlife crossings around marsh areas.